|DNA Home Page||Group A||Group B||Haplo E, G, J, & more I Groups||Haplo R Groups||Group X1||Group X2||Ancestors|

 3. Group A (or Group I1-I)

 5. Haplo E, G, & more I Groups

 8. Which Groups are Derived from Well Established and Documented British Lines?

 1. Introduction and Results Presentation

-Most of the analyses reported here were performed by Family Tree DNA (FTDNA) but some participants had their DNA analyzed by DNA Heritage (DNAH) or by Ancestry and some of the data was extracted from the Sorenson Molecular Genealogy Foundation (SMGF) database.
+Most of the analyses reported here were performed by Family Tree DNA (FTDNA) but some participants had their DNA analyzed by DNA Heritage (DNAH, now no longer in existence) or by Ancestry and some of the data was extracted from the Sorenson Molecular Genealogy Foundation (SMGF) database.
 In the following tables the order of the 111 markers and the conventions used to define each of these markers are those used by FTDNA.
 Results obtained from other companies were converted to the FTDNA conventions as given in the table at the SMGF web site.
 According to FTDNA, those marker sites shown in red in the table headings are ones that tend to mutate more rapidly.

 In addition to the 6 tables with primary data one other table titled Ancestors is present in this report; it gives the earliest known Hamilton ancestors for each of the participants.
 The Ancestors table can be accessed either by clicking on this term here or at the top of the page, or by clicking the code for a particular individual in the primary results tables.
 In that case you will be taken directly to the part of the Ancestors table that has the earliest known ancestor for that individual.
 With the exceptions that are pointed out in the Ancestors table, many of the participants in the groups given in the first 4 tables were previously unaware of any relationship to each other.
 Consequently, those interested in these Hamilton lines now have further avenues to explore by traditional genealogical methods.